Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Keep air conditioning generator on floor.
 Make sure that it is stable in the mount.
-Take care when moving it (refer to lifting advice on CHaOS website).
+Take care when moving it (refer to lifting advice on CHaOS website) and make sure bystanders are aware.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3